There are many methods to switch your PC to integrated graphics instead of dedicated graphics cards.

 Remove the GPU from the Motherboard

-You will need to open up your desktop case, find the graphics card installed in one of the PCIe slots and remove it.
+You must open your desktop case, find the graphics card installed in one of the PCIe slots and remove it.

-Also Read: How to Unlick PCIe Slot Clip/Lock?
+Also Read: How to Unlock PCIe Slot Clip/Lock?

 Plug Your Monitor Cable Into the Motherboard’s Video Output Port

-Next, you will need to plug your monitor into the motherboard’s video output ports.
+Next, plug your monitor into the motherboard’s video output ports.

-Most of the newer motherboards often have multiple type of video output ports including VGA, HDMI, DP.
+Most newer motherboards often have multiple video output ports, including VGA, HDMI, and DP.

 Caveat 1: You Need To Have a CPU with an Integrated Graphics Card

-One of the most important point to take note off in this method is that you need to a have a CPU with a integrated graphics card in the first place to powerup the video output ports on your motherboard.
+One of the most crucial points to take note of in this method is that you need to have a CPU with an integrated graphics card in the first place to power up the video output ports on your motherboard.

-Intel “F” series CPUs such as the Intel Core i7 12700KF DO NOT feature an integrated graphics.
-Similarly, with AMD, only the “G'” series CPUs such as the AMD Ryzen 5 3400G feature integrated graphics, the rest do not.
+Intel “F” series CPUs, such as the Intel Core i7 12700KF, DO NOT feature integrated graphics.
+Similarly, with AMD, only the “G'” series CPUs, such as the AMD Ryzen 5 3400G, feature integrated graphics.
+The rest do not.